Krnsand/portfolio1_plant_care/README.md

    - the footer
    - the sign up form

-- Most of the infomation on this page has been gathered by me over the years as a plant enthusiast from trial and (many) errors as well as from various facebook groups
+- Most of the infomation on this page has been gathered by me over the years as a plant enthusiast from trial and (many) errors as well as from various facebook groups.
 I used

     - [Greenery:Unlimited](https://greeneryunlimited.co/blogs/plant-care/monstera-deliciosa-care)
     - [Potted Pixie](https://pottedpixie.com/monstera-albo-care/)